jacobworrel/react-windowed-select/CONTRIBUTING.md

 ## Running Unit Tests

-- `npm test:cov` will run the unit tests once and produce a coverage report in `coverage/`.
+- `npm run test:cov` will run the unit tests once and produce a coverage report in `coverage/`.

 ## Running End to End Tests